 Eating: Do eat a small, healthy snack about 1-2 hours before your class – something easily digestible, such as a small smoothie, or some fruit with some carbohydrates.
 Make sure you’re hydrated.
 DON’T eat a huge meal before your class.

-Prepare: Muay Thai is partner-based training, therefore hygiene is really important!
-Do come fresh and clean,and make sure your nails (especially your toenails) are trimmed or else you may cut your training partner.
+Prepare: Especially in Martial Arts, Hygiene is really important!
+Do come fresh and clean,and make sure your nails (especially your toenails).
 DON’T come if you are sick!